No trips are planned at this time. The usual itinerary is below.

 Day 1-2: Air to Japan, flying into Osaka, either Kansai (international) or Itami (domestic).

-Day 3-4: Shrine Shinto and a major Pure Land temple plus the imperial palace and residence of the shogun, walking through neighborhoods and exploring while starting on the pilgrimage.
+Day 3-4: Shrine Shinto and a major Buddhist temple plus the imperial palace and residence of the shogun, walking through neighborhoods and exploring while starting on the pilgrimage.

-Day 5-6: A miniature pilgrimage to Kobodaishi in the hills behind Ninnaji, followed by an exploration of tea culture and the floating temple of Byodoin in Uji as well as more lucky gods’ temples.
+Day 5-6: A miniature pilgrimage to Kobodaishi in the hills behind Ninnaji, followed by an exploration of the fox shrine at Fushimi Inari , with possible excursions to a sake factory or the tea-growing area of Uji.

 Day 7: An excursion to Mount Hiei northeast of the city and vigorous hike down.